Meet Our Allied Clinical Care Providers

 When you join the Commissioned Corps, you become part of a dedicated team of professionals who work to improve the health of individuals, communities, and the Nation.

-Meet some of the allied clinical care officers in the Commissioned Corps below, or visit the Health Services Professional Advisory Committee Web site.
+Meet some of the allied clinical care officers in the Commissioned Corps below.

 Lieutenant Commander Jeri Coats

 For most young professionals, a challenging work environment that provides opportunities to grow professionally while making a real difference in the community is an ideal that they strive to realize.
 For LT Weatherly, a medical technologist, this goal is achieved every day through her work among American Indians in Pawnee, OK.
 Two problems that have been growing among the American Indian population in the area are diabetes and obesity.
 Through her efforts, LT Weatherly helps to aid in the diagnoses of diabetes, with the hope of treating and fighting the disease.
 She also supports efforts to promote children’s health, such as encouraging children to lead an active life in which physical exercise is a priority.
 “I believe that my work does make a real impact on people who often would not have been able to receive any other form of health care,” says LT Weatherly.

 Optometrist, Indian Health Service